BertsLifee/bittwist/README.md

 - Send packets with custom QoS bits to test classification and queuing features of switches and routers.

-- Send packets with uniformly distributed random port numbers, TCP sequence numbers, or TCP acknowledgment numbers.
+- Send packets with uniformly distributed random numbers for port numbers, TCP sequence numbers, etc.

 - Append custom payload (e.g. copy of hex stream from Wireshark) to existing packets after a specific header, handy for testing new protocols.